fstelluti/Noise/README.md

 Currently, the project contains various cameras used to traverse the scene and view models, several different lighting schemes (including Gouraud and Phong), a cube splitter (a cube that is dynamically cut in half), a full skybox, and environment reflections on certain models.

-But this project is best descibed with screenshots.
+This project is best descibed with screenshots.

-Model transformations moving the the beat of the song:
+Model transformations moving to the beat of the song:

 ![ScreenShot](https://cloud.githubusercontent.com/assets/10926088/9321121/4592574c-4530-11e5-8ab9-e8814a30d068.jpg)